Warts usually clear up without treatment. However, it can take up to 2 years for the virus to leave your system and the warts to disappear.

 Each time you treat your wart, soak it in water for about 5 minutes first to soften it, then follow the instructions that come with the medication.

-Consult your GP before using over-the-counter treatments that contain salicylic acid if you have poor circulation – for example, if you have a condition like diabetes or peripheral arterial disease (PAD).
+Consult your pharmacist before using over-the-counter treatments that contain salicylic acid if you have poor circulation – for example, if you have a condition like diabetes or peripheral arterial disease (PAD).
 This is because there is an increased risk of damage to your skin, nerves and tendons.

 In cryotherapy, liquid nitrogen is applied to your wart for a few seconds to freeze and destroy the affected skin cells.
 After treatment, a sore blister will form, followed by a scab, which will fall off 7-10 days later.